ricallinson/pi-pxe-boot/README.md

 ### Create a Filesystem for the Client

 For the client to boot it will need a filesystem.
-We will copy the one we're currently using;
+We will copy the one we're currently using (we do this now before installing any software that the clients would not require);

 	sudo apt-get install rsync
 	sudo mkdir -p /nfs/client1